forj-oss/forjj-contribs/upstream/github/README.md

 This plugin implements github/github entreprise configuration to build an SCM environment for GIT repositories upstream.

+It provides a json data to the standard output.
+Errors are reported to the standard output as well as json

 Depending on tasks, the driver will concretely do several things described below:

+## Check task

+`check` do a check if the organization and infra repo with the github.yaml file exists.

 ## Create task

-`Create` do 2 importants really different tasks:
-* properly configure the server side to have at least the `infra` repository created.
+`Create` properly configure the server side to have at least the `infra` repository created.
-* start creating some commits based on SCM needs like create others repos, or migrate some others to... and push them

 It won't execute the `Maintain task`.
-If a maintain have to be executed just after, forjj will ask it by calling the driver to maintain.
+If a `maintain` have to be executed just after, forjj itself will ask it by calling the driver to `maintain`.

 On github server file, through his API, the driver will ensure element requested will exist.
 So it can:
 - Create/Configure the organization (with members)
 - Create/Configure the `infra` repository (with members)

-Locally, the driver manage the `infra` repository by :
+Locally, the driver puts some information about the infra and other repos in the `infra` repository by :
-- Create/Configure/Clone the local `infra` repository
-- Create/Configure/Clone any other repositories
-- Properly configure 'origin' remote
-- Creating commits
+- It stores a 'github.yaml file in each `<organization>-infra/repos/<repo>/`

 ## Update task

 Update mainly do update in the local `infra` repo and create commits and push them.
 (The flow must be configured to push to the right place.)
 It may (TBD) do the following:
 - Update the list of repositories and rights
-- Update github configuration data
+- Update github configuration data about each repositories in `<organization>-infra/repos/<repo>/`

 ## Maintain task
 This will ensure the SCM server side is properly configured and really update the server: